Welcome to our website, we are Rick and Deb, partners in business and life.

 We were, of course, terrified of getting it wrong as that could be devastating.

-We have spent countless hours researching Type 1 Diabetes and learning how with some tweaks life can continue just as before.
+We spent countless hours researching Type 1 Diabetes and learning how with some tweaks life can continue just as before.
 What a relief.

 The hardest part was discovering where to find quality information and the support of other grandparents facing the same struggle because as grandparents we are often left out of the loop.